larroy/pbs/README.md

 functionality that is not needed, as I'm using this tool in production code.

-The original author is developing this tool futher:
+The original author is developing this tool futher and he renamed it to 'sh'

 https://github.com/amoffat/sh